 Horn of Africa Food Security Response – Ethiopia

-Ethiopia is facing one of the most acute humanitarian crises in decades: conflict in the North, a prolonged drought and hunger crisis in the South, the refugee crisis in the West, and widespread displacement and insecurity in central regions.
-Food security is an acute and pressing issue, with WFP reporting more than 20 million Ethiopians are in need of food assistance.
+In 2023, Ethiopia was facing one of the most acute humanitarian crises in decades: conflict in the North, a prolonged drought and hunger crisis in the South, the refugee crisis in the West, and widespread displacement and insecurity in central regions.
+Food security was an acute and pressing issue, with WFP reporting more than 20 million Ethiopians in need of food assistance.

-The devaluation of the Ethiopian Birr, a foreign currency deficit, hyperinflation, and fuel shortages have added new layers of vulnerability, and the country is on the edge of political, social, and economic crisis.
+The devaluation of the Ethiopian Birr, a foreign currency deficit, hyperinflation, and fuel shortages added new layers of vulnerability, and the country was on the edge of political, social, and economic crisis.

-Conflict has left the Tigray, Afar, and Amhara regions in dire condition, with loss of lives, destruction of private and public assets and communities needing urgent support.
-According to the World Food Program, 90% of the 2022 crop harvest in Tigray was lost (looted, burned, and/or destroyed), and 89% of households in conflict-affected areas are reported to be food insecure.
-In Amhara, levels of acute malnutrition are alarmingly high, while in Afar, the multiple shocks have resulted in 50% of the population needing food support and high levels of child stunting.
+Conflict left the Tigray, Afar, and Amhara regions in dire condition, with loss of lives, destruction of private and public assets and communities needing urgent support.
+According to the World Food Program, 90% of the 2022 crop harvest in Tigray was lost (looted, burned, and/or destroyed), and 89% of households in conflict-affected areas were reported to be food insecure.
+In Amhara, levels of acute malnutrition were alarmingly high, while in Afar, the multiple shocks resulted in 50% of the population needing food support and high levels of child stunting.

-The conflict and related displacement has intensified gender and protection concerns, with increased evidence of Gender Based Violence (GBV), including rape, intimate partner violence, and sexual exploitation, which is largely unreported due to stigma or shame.
+The conflict and related displacement intensified gender and protection concerns, with increased evidence of Gender Based Violence (GBV), including rape, intimate partner violence, and sexual exploitation, which was largely unreported due to stigma or shame.

 The AHP Response